christopherkopic/node-editor-python/README.md

 # node-editor-python
-Following a tutorial by blenderfreak.com
+Following the "Node Editor in Python" tutorial series by Pavel Křupala.
+You can watch it [here](https://blenderfreak.com/tutorials/node-editor-tutorial-series/)!